Conway Barbour

-Conway Barbour (1818–1876) was enslaved, worked as a ship steward, became a businessman, and lawyer.
+Conway Barbour (c.
+1818–1876) was held as a slave, worked as a ship steward, became a businessman, and lawyer.
 He served as a state legislator in Arkansas and was elected to the Arkansas House of Representatives in 1871.
 Professor Victoria L. Harrison wrote the 2018 book Fight Like a Tiger: Conway Barbour and the Challenges of the Black Middle Class in Nineteenth-Century America published by Southern Illinois University Press about him.

 A Republican, he represented Lafayette County, Arkansas in the Arkansas House.

 He died in Lake Village, Arkansas.